Buddy comedy 'Last Vegas' hits jackpot with senior star wattage

 NO CAREER ANXIETY

-The movie from CBS Films, a unit of CBS Corp (CBS.N), has received mixed reviews, although many critics expect it will be crowd-pleaser like many of the recent raunchy friendship comedies.
+The movie from CBS Films, a unit of CBS Corp, has received mixed reviews, although many critics expect it will be crowd-pleaser like many of the recent raunchy friendship comedies.

 Variety called it "as creaky as an arthritic hip," while The Hollywood Reporter said the "royal flush of actors delivers a winning hand."